-Yes, of course I shoot digital now and have done since the affordable digital cameras with decent quality images came out.
+Yes, of course I shoot digital now and have done ever since affordable digital cameras with decent quality images came out.

 Digital images are overall easier to work with, send to clients, upload to websites and so forth.
 And everyone knows how to work with them (or at least they think they do…).

-Looking back I am thankful I had a chance to start with film and learn about proper exposure, color correcting, pushing and pulling, developing, printing, composition, framing.
+Looking back I am thankful I had a chance to start with film and learn about proper exposure, color correcting, pushing and pulling, developing, printing, composition and framing.

-I’ve worked with some great and patient people, putting them at ease, gaining their trust and assuring them that the outcome will be great (whenever that outcome will come in, usually after a week or so).
+In the analog era I’ve worked with some great and patient people, I’ve put them at ease, gained their trust and assured them that the outcome would be great (whenever that outcome will come in, usually after a week or so).

-Nowadays you can show the subject what the picture will look like on the back of the camera and in that way gain their trust instantly.
+Nowadays you can show the model what the picture will look like by showing the screen on the back of the camera and in that way gain their trust instantly.

 Above all, photographing people, their expressions, shapes, poses or emotions, is what I love to do the most.
 Capturing the true person that’s in front of the camera is a very rewarding experience.